Taiwan and U.S. officials say China has deployed missiles on island in disputed waters

 Deployment ‘appropriate and reasonable’

-But China's Defense Ministry said Wednesday that defense facilities had existed on the islands for years, according to the government-run Global Times.
-It wasn't clear whether the report was referring to the surface-to-air missiles identified by Taiwan officials, which satellite imagery suggested had been deployed this month.
+China’s Defense Ministry has said defense facilities had existed on the islands for years, according to the government-run Global Times.
+It wasn’t clear whether the report was referring to the surface-to-air missiles identified by Taiwan officials, which satellite imagery suggested had been deployed this month.

 China has occupied Woody Island for 50 years.